 Building your network is key to a lot of success that comes with blogging.

-But you need to grab every chance you have to connect to other blogers from your niche: They are not all your competitors, they can also become your allies or even best blogging buddy.
+But you need to grab every chance you have to connect to other bloggers from your niche: They are not all your competitors, they can also become your allies or even best blogging buddy.
 Relationships open a lot of opportunities.
-You can write psots together, you can guest post, you can interview bloggers, you can help them market their products – and get them to market your products too.
+You can write posts together, you can guest post, you can interview bloggers, you can help them market their products – and get them to market your products too.

 17. Not being creative about distribution